 Of course, you cannot just go anytime right?
-You need to plan it ahead, take a leave from work and then suddenly your Boss ask “For how many days will you be out?”
+You need to plan it ahead, take a leave from work, and then suddenly your Boss asks “For how many days will you be out?”
 Oh crap!
 Didn’t even think of that!
 Lol, I’m sorry, just kidding.

 Ideal Days of Stay